rebsonoliveira/sql-server/samples/manage/sql-assessment-api/README.md

 }
 ```

-`Probes` describe how and where get required data to perform a check.
+`Probes` describes how and where get required data to perform a check.
 For this, you can use T-SQL queries as well as methods from assemblies.
 The probe below uses a T-SQL query.
 ```
 "probes":{
   "DatabaseConfiguration": [                            //Probe name that is used to reference the probe from a check.